 Nate Tonnemacher

-Nate Tonnemacher serves in the role of Planner and Project Manager, as part of the Land Use Solutions team here at Rose Law Group.
+Nate Tonnemacher serves in the role of Senior Planner and Project Manager, as part of the Land Use Solutions team here at Rose Law Group.
 He manages and facilitate client needs as it relates to Planning and Design, Land Acquisitions, Land Development, Land Use and Zoning, Community and Government Relations, Environmental Planning and Renewable Energy consulting and Water Resources practice areas.
 He received his B.S in City and Regional Planning and Urban Design from California Polytechnic State University, San Luis Obispo and have received post-graduate credits in Geospatial Sciences from Northern Arizona University.

 He has over 5 years of experience managing complicated entitlement cases, variances, multi-family and commercial design cases as wells as general plan and specific plan updates on behalf of cities and counties in Arizona and California.
 This includes the City of Scottsdale, City of Prescott, Town of Prescott Valley, in Arizona, as well as San Bernardino County, the City of Santa Maria, and City of Santa Rosa in California.
 He has also consulted, as part of a larger urban design team, for the City of Lisbon, Portugal.